My brief education and research story so far:

 Contributions beyond Faculty within Imperial College

-Designed and run the Life Sciences and Medicine Global summer school for one hundred 16-17 year old international students
+Designed and run the Life Sciences and Medicine Global summer school for one hundred 16-17 year old international students (to summer 2017)

 Run a summer science workshop for visiting Sutton Trust students

-Serve on the 'task and finish' working group on Doctoral student wellbeing e.g. by helping to develop an online course for supervisors
+Served on the 'task and finish' working group on Doctoral student wellbeing e.g. by helping to develop an online course for supervisors

 Contribute to discussions about mental health first aid with personal tutors (e.g. in the Faculty of Medicine)